Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-Scottish Deerhounds have a shaggy look and gentle personality that makes them stand out from many other breeds.
-Although this breed certainly is not small, it barks very little.
-Plus, it has very average energy, meaning you can take it to play or nap with it.
+The Scottish Deerhound has a shaggy look and gentle personality that makes them stand out from many other breeds.
+Although this breed is not small, it barks very little.
+They also have average amounts of energy, meaning you can take them out to play or nap with them.

 8. Shiba Inu